 Boxed Crook: The Sailor Senshi, having assaulted Fate and Arf in their attempts to contact Nanoha, get the same treatment as Nanoha's formerenemies did, avoiding formal punishment by means of community service.

-Break the Cutie: Alicia and Hotaru go through quick and milder forms of this when they learn about what their parents are up to.
+Break the Cutie: Alicia and Hotaru go through quick and milder forms of this when they learn about what their parents are up to; their friendship provides a shelter for them both.

 Fate to Precia, after Precia loses it and attacks Alicia in anger after Alicia herself called HER MOM out on Fate's treatment.

-Chekhov's Skill: Sailor Venus lands a blow on Signum during a sword fighting lesson due to knowing a maneuver that's very similar to a Belkan form with one small variation at the end.
+Sailor Venus lands a blow on Signum during a sword fighting lesson due to knowing a maneuver that's very similar to a Belkan form with one small variation at the end.
 Since Signum is expecting it, the variation slips past her defense.
-She later uses the same manuever with the Belkan final strike to kill Kunzite.
+She later uses the same maneuver with the Belkan final strike to kill Kunzite.

 Nanoha.
 Better than half the conflict in the first part of the story stems from this; if the Senshi succeed in asking Nanoha for her help, she'll try to help them as best she can regardless of what it may cost her.